NotePlan/plugins/jgclark.DashboardReact/readme.md

 - all open tasks and checklists that contain a particular @tag or #mention of your choosing.
 This can gives "deferred date" functionality (see below).
 - next few notes to review (if you use the "Projects and Reviews" plugin)

-Here's a [great video from user George Crump](https://youtu.be/dMULdFtTh2k) that shows it in action:
+Here's a [great video from user George Crump](https://youtu.be/dMULdFtTh2k) that shows v1.2 in action:
     [<img width="500px" alt="thumbnail" src="./georgec-Dashboard-walk-through-thumbnail.jpeg">](https://youtu.be/dMULdFtTh2k)

 To open this run the **/show dashboard** command (aliases 'db' or 'sdb').
 It automatically picks up the Theme from NotePlan and mimics it as far as possible (you're welcome).